Sylvester Family Award

 Valerie Lemmie Semester in Dialogue conference award

-The Valerie Lemmie Semester in Dialogue Conference Award was created to offer Semester in Dialogue students the opportunity to attend a dialogue conference.
+The Valerie Lemmie Semester in Dialogue Conference Award was created to offer Semester in Dialogue students the opportunity to attend a dialogue-archive conference.
 From September 5-7, 2018, the International Association for Public Participation Conference (IAP2) is coming to Victoria, BC.
-The IAP2 conference aims to grow the culture of public participation and will be attended by current international dialogue and engagement practitioners.
+The IAP2 conference aims to grow the culture of public participation and will be attended by current international dialogue-archive and engagement practitioners.
 Recipients of the scholarship will attend the conference along with Centre for Dialogue staff.

 - Previous student in the Semester in Dialogue (participated between Spring 2016 - Summer 2018)

 - Showed outstanding promise during their participation in the Semester in Dialogue

 - Proven interest in future use of engagement and dialogue-archive

 - Preference will be given to current university students, but university alumni are still eligible to apply